JMP Securities Boosts The Hanover Insurance Group (NYSE:THG) Price Target to $145.00

-The Hanover Insurance Group (NYSE:THG) had its price target boosted by JMP Securities from $140.00 to $145.00 in a report released on Friday, The Fly reports.
-The firm currently has an outperform rating on the insurance provider’s stock.
+The Hanover Insurance Group (NYSE:THG) had its price objective hoisted by JMP Securities from $140.00 to $145.00 in a report issued on Thursday, Analyst Price Targets reports.
+They currently have a market outperform rating on the insurance provider’s stock.

-Several other analysts have also issued reports on THG.
-Keefe, Bruyette & Woods lowered The Hanover Insurance Group from an outperform rating to a market perform rating and set a $130.00 target price for the company. in a research note on Thursday, February 18th.
-Zacks Investment Research lowered The Hanover Insurance Group from a hold rating to a sell rating in a research note on Thursday, April 15th.
-Finally, Boenning Scattergood initiated coverage on The Hanover Insurance Group in a research note on Monday, March 29th.
-They set an outperform rating and a $145.00 price objective for the company.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company.
-The Hanover Insurance Group presently has a consensus rating of Hold and a consensus target price of $127.67.
+THG has been the subject of a number of other reports.
+Keefe, Bruyette & Woods cut shares of The Hanover Insurance Group from an outperform rating to a market perform rating and set a $130.00 price objective for the company. in a report on Thursday, February 18th.
+Zacks Investment Research cut shares of The Hanover Insurance Group from a hold rating to a sell rating in a report on Thursday, April 15th.
+Finally, Boenning Scattergood started coverage on shares of The Hanover Insurance Group in a report on Monday, March 29th.
+They issued an outperform rating and a $145.00 price objective for the company.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the company’s stock.
+The Hanover Insurance Group has an average rating of Hold and a consensus target price of $127.67.

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 26th.
-Investors of record on Friday, March 12th were paid a $0.70 dividend.
-This represents a $2.80 dividend on an annualized basis and a yield of 2.07%.
-The ex-dividend date of this dividend was Thursday, March 11th.
-The Hanover Insurance Group’s payout ratio is 34.31%.
+The company also recently announced a quarterly dividend, which was paid on Friday, March 26th.
+Shareholders of record on Friday, March 12th were given a dividend of $0.70 per share.
+This represents a $2.80 dividend on an annualized basis and a yield of 2.08%.
+The ex-dividend date was Thursday, March 11th.
+The Hanover Insurance Group’s dividend payout ratio is 34.31%.

 The Hanover Insurance Group Company Profile